- This event has passed.

 PURCHASE ONLINE or call 651.224.4222

-This concert will feature vocal superstars Eric Owens and Clara Osowski in a program featuring Schubert in the Ordway Concert Hall.
+This International Artist Series concert will feature vocalists Eric Owens and Clara Osowski in an all-Schubert program in the Ordway Concert Hall.
 Bass-baritone Eric Owens is loved for his rich, velvety voice and is a regular at major opera companies like the Metropolitan Opera and Lyric Opera Chicago.
 Clara Osowski, recent winner of the Richard Tauber Prize for the best interpretation of Schubert Lieder at London’s 2017 Wigmore Hall Song Competition, is a much-loved mezzo-soprano based in the Twin Cities.
 In addition to her recent success in London, she placed second at Thomas Quasthoff’s International Das Lied Competition in Heidelberg, Germany in 2016.

 We are sorry to announce that Susanna Phillips has been advised to withdraw from her December 6 & 7 Schubert Club song recitals with bass-baritone Eric Owens in our International Artists Series due to travel concerns related to her current pregnancy.
 We try to avoid artist changes whenever possible, but these kinds of things are out of our control.
 We thank you for understanding and send our best wishes to Ms. Phillips.